Published: August 13, 2020

 The stomach drop you feel on roller coasters is because of swift and drastic changes in acceleration.
-A typical skydive aircraft flies around 90 kts.
+A typical skydive aircraft flies around 90 kt.
 Because the aircraft is already moving (and likewise so are you), the change in acceleration as you exit the aircraft and reach terminal velocity is less and occurs gradually.
 This means you don't feel the "fall."

 I'm afraid the parachute won't open.

 If you are afraid of skydiving because you are concerned that the parachute won't open, we believe we have some good news for you.
 One, canopy malfunctions, like the parachute not opening, are incredibly rare.
-Two, every tandem pair jumps with two parachutes, a primary parachute and a secondary parachute.
-The primary parachute used on a tandem skydive is aptly named the main parachute, and the back up parachute is called the reserve parachute.
+Two, every tandem pair jumps with two parachutes, a primary parachute, and a secondary parachute.
+The primary parachute used on a tandem skydive is aptly named the main parachute, and the backup parachute is called the reserve parachute.
 Chances are you won't have to see that reserve parachute, but in the unlikely chance that there is an issue with the main parachute, it's there.

 In addition to the reserve parachute, there is another layer of protection called the Automatic Activation Device (AAD).
-The AAD is a computerized component which calculates altitude and speed.
+The AAD is a computerized component that calculates altitude and speed.
 In the event the parachute is not deployed by the appropriate altitude, the AAD will automatically deploy the reserve parachute.
 The AAD is a component of all tandem gear used at Skydive Cincinnati.

 Face Your Fear Head On

-Sometimes the best way to get over being afraid of skydiving is to face your fear head on.
+Sometimes the best way to get over being afraid of skydiving is to face your fear head-on.
 When you are ready, we will be waiting.
 Contact us at Skydive Cincinnati to conquer your fear of skydiving today!